ImperialOps/editor-configs/README.md

-# vscode-config
+# Editor config

-Config for VSCode
+Config for VSCode, NeoVim and Vim